 UK Pet Dog Population Project

 The high demand for dogs and the associated financial benefits for those selling puppies, has led to a number of practices that have a negative impact on dog welfare.
-These include the large scale breeding and sale of puppies in environments that are unsuitable in terms of health and behavioural development (e.g., puppy farms), and the illegal international transportation of puppies from other countries with associated welfare and disease transmission risks (i.e., puppy smuggling).
+These include the large-scale breeding and sale of puppies from environments that are unsuitable with regards to health and behavioural development (e.g., puppy farms), and the illegal international transportation of puppies with associated welfare and disease transmission risks (i.e., puppy smuggling).
 If we are to understand the UK pet dog ‘market’, including factors that influence supply and sources, we must first reliably quantify the UK pet dog population.

 UK Pet Dog Population Project Poster PDF 464 KB